No. 12 Wisconsin knocks off Loyola of Chicago 77-63 - WHIZ News

 Neither team could get much going offensively early on.

-Loyola took a 7-0 lead as Wisconsin missed its first seven shots.
-Wisconsin responded with a 17-3 spurt while Loyola missed 10 of 11 field goal attempts.
+Wisconsin fell behind 7-0 early while missing its first seven shots.
+The Badgers responded with a 17-3 spurt as Loyola missed 10 of 11 field goal attempts.

-Wisconsin couldn’t extend its lead beyond seven during a first half in which both teams struggled to score.
-Wisconsin was 5 of 10 from 3-point range but just 5 for 23 inside the arc in the first half, while Loyola shot 9 of 24 overall.

 Loyola tied the game at 33 early in the second half on consecutive inside baskets from Krutwig.
-Trice’s jumper put Wisconsin back ahead with 17:41 left.
+Trice’s jumper put Wisconsin back ahead for good with 17:41 left.

 Krutwig made the second of two free throws to cut Wisconsin’s lead to 35-34.
 But the Badgers followed with three consecutive 3-pointers — two from Potter and one from Trevor Anderson.